 - Landing point can safely support weight of load. - Landing point is level; front to back and side to side. - Use capacity chart to determine safe boom extension range.
-See "Use of the Capacity Chart" on page 5-6. - Align load at level the load is to be placed, then position boom slowly until load is just above area where it is to be placed. - Ensure that guide persons and operator remain in constant communication (verbal or hand) when placing load.
+See Section Use of Capacity Chart. - Align load at level the load is to be placed, then position boom slowly until load is just above area where it is to be placed. - Ensure that guide persons and operator remain in constant communication (verbal or hand) when placing load.

-Disengaging a Suspended Load
+4.4.6 Disengaging a Suspended Load